Here’s How I Switched To Cloth Pads, tips and advice to help you make the transition.

 I love all of their products.
 I was introduced to the company a few years ago when I was searching for reusable makeup remover pads.
 If you have not tried theirs, I HIGHLY recommend them.
 I LOVE them so much, they work the exact same way as cotton rounds and are the best I ahem used, hands down!

 I now use their pads and am so happy with how they feel and how they perform.
 All of their products are made to last.

 The feminine pads that I use at night are made with three layers of absorbent hemp fibre and a breathable waterproof layer, these reusable pads are longer than the regular pads and have two pairs of wings that attach with thin snaps around your underwear.
 The wings hold the pad in place and make it extremely well suited for nighttime as well as daytime heavy flow or for light bladder leakages.

 I also love that all their collections are proudly created and designed in Quebec from high quality and conscientiously chosen textiles such as hemp and organic cotton.

 They promote local ethical sewing, helping rejuvenate Quebec’s textile industry.
 They offer good working conditions to employees, such as fair wages, breaks, a healthy environment, yoga sessions, etc. Their corporate culture is based on human and collective values and they encourage every employee to take an active role in product development and manufacturing processes.

 They are sold in over 200 stores across Canada.
-Find one near you here.
-If you are looking to purchase any of the products, pleas use the coupon code ECOHUB for 15% off.
+If you are looking to purchase any of the products, please use the coupon code ECOHUB for 15% off.